 Need to manage a crisis or a high-value urgent project virtually?
 You’r probably going to want to reach for Scenario 1 and choose a high direction approach.

 Have an opportunity you need to respond to quickly, but that also requires high level of creativity and diverse input?
 Embracing the high contact of Scenario 2 should give you the best shot of including cognitive diversity whilst allowing for quick turnaround.

 Need to develop the long term results of strategic buy-in or developing leaders in a virtual context?
 Planning for the high duration of Scenario 3 will give you the best chance of ensuring it’s not just another vision statement that gets filed and forgotten about as everyone goes back to what they were already doing.

-A mismatch in the situation and the elements we prioritise can have impacts on both task and relationship.
-None of these tension are inherently bad, and there are ways around different limitations, but recognising how they impact on our ability to get things done virtually can help us manage expectations – our own and others’ – and deliberately choose the approach that is most suitable for the needs of a given situation.
+A mismatch in the situation and the elements we prioritise can impact on both task and relationship.
+None of these tensions are inherently bad, and there are ways around different limitations, but recognising how they impact on our ability to get things done virtually can help us manage expectations – our own and others’ – and deliberately choose the approach that is most suitable for the needs of a given situation.